riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/README.md

 ```

 5. **Inspecting the database**
-# fusion-server used bbolt, a key-value store to store configuration data.
+fusion-server uses bbolt, a key-value store to store configuration data.

-# To look at the current state of the database, you can run this command:
+To look at the current state of the database, you can run this command:
 ```bash
 ./scripts/inspect-config.sh fusion1 get state latest  | jq
 ```
-# This script is using the bbolt command, which is installed along with fusion-server.
+This script is using the bbolt command, which is installed along with fusion-server.

-# You can use jq to further filter the json returned by the script like this:
+You can use jq to further filter the json returned by the script like this:
 ```bash
 ./scripts/inspect-config.sh fusion1 get state latest | jq '.state.user_setting.data'
 ```